albertlis/simplier-keras/README.md

 [simplified-keras](add-link)

 ## TODO
-- test and a lot of thongs :)
+- Add tests and a lot of features :)

 ## Development
 Want to contribute?
 Great!